Should We Take Nutritional Supplements?

 Look on the label for confirmation that the product is 100% whole food and does not contain any synthetic nutrients.

-Please note: I always recommend everyone consult their private healthcare provider about taking any health or nutritional products.
+Please note: I always recommend everyone consult their private healthcare provider about taking any health or nutritional products or changing their diet.